pawelc/docs/toread_ml.md

 1951 - A stochastic approximation method
 1984 - Monte Carlo methods of inference for implicit statistical models 1986 - The Arithmetic of Differentiation
-1997 - On bias, variance, 0/1 - loss, and the curse-of-dimensionality
+1990 - Acceleration of Stochastic Approximation by Averaging 1997 - On bias, variance, 0/1 - loss, and the curse-of-dimensionality
 1999 - Nonlinear independent component analysis: Existence and uniqueness results 2005 - Triangular transformations of measures